 In a legal context, negligence means a property owner didn’t meet their obligation to keep their property reasonably safe.
 To prove this, your case needs to establish three specific points.
 First, we must show that a dangerous condition existed, like a wet floor without a sign, a broken handrail, or an icy sidewalk.
 Second, we have to prove the property owner knew about the hazard or should have known about it through regular, reasonable checks.
 Finally, we must demonstrate that the owner failed to take appropriate action, meaning they didn’t fix the problem or adequately warn visitors about the danger.

-A Property Owner’s Responsibility to Keep You Safe
+A Property Owner’s Duty to Keep You Safe

 Every property owner has a legal obligation known as a “duty of care.”
 This means they are required to maintain a reasonably safe environment for anyone who legally enters their property, whether it’s a customer in a store, a guest in a home, or a tenant in an apartment building.
 This duty isn’t just a suggestion; it’s a fundamental part of premises liability law.
 It includes performing routine maintenance, cleaning up spills promptly, and fixing known hazards.
 When a property owner fails to uphold this duty of care, and someone gets hurt as a result, they have “breached” their duty.
 This breach is the critical first step in proving they were negligent and should be held responsible for your injuries.

-The 4 Key Elements Needed to Prove Negligence
+The 4 Elements You Must Prove for Negligence

 When you’re hurt in a slip and fall, proving your case isn’t just about showing you fell on someone else’s property.
 You have to demonstrate that the property owner was legally “negligent.”
 This is a specific legal standard that requires you to prove four distinct elements.
 Think of them as the four legs of a table—if even one is missing, your entire claim can fall apart.
 It’s a common misconception that if you get injured on someone else’s property, they are automatically responsible.
 The law is more nuanced than that, focusing on whether the owner acted reasonably to keep people safe.